CliniQG4QA: Generating Diverse Questions for Domain Adaptation of Clinical Question Answering: Experimental Results

-\textbf{Diverse Questions Really Matter for QA: Two Real Cases}.
-In Figure \ref{fig:qualitative}, we present a QA example and a QG example from MIMIC-III.
+In Fig \ref{fig:qualitative}, we present a QA example and a QG example from MIMIC-III for qualitative analysis.

 In the QA example, this ``why" question can be correctly answered by the QA model (DocReader) trained on the ``NQG+QPP" generated corpus while the QA models trained on other generated corpora fail.
-This is because the NQG model and ``NQG+BeamSearch" cannot generate any ``why" questions as shown in Figure \ref{fig:ques_distibution}.
+This is because, as shown in Fig \ref{fig:ques_distibution}, the NQG model and ``NQG+BeamSearch" cannot generate any ``why" questions and sampling strategies could only help generate a limited number of ``why'' questions.
 Thus QA models trained on such corpora cannot answer questions of less frequent types.
-Though the emrQA dataset contains diverse questions (including ``why" questions), its contexts might be different from MIMIC-III in terms of topic, note structures, writing styles, etc. So the model trained on emrQA struggles to answer some questions.
+Though the emrQA dataset contains diverse questions (including ``why" questions), its contexts might be different from MIMIC-III in terms of topic, note structures, writing styles, etc. So the model trained on emrQA struggles to answer some questions as well.

 In the QG example, the base model NQG can only generate one question.
 Though utilizing the Beam Search enables the model to explore multiple candidates, the generated questions are quite similar and are less likely to help improve QA.
-Enabling our QPP module helps generate diverse questions including ``Why", ``What", ``How", etc.
+Sampling strategies, though further diversifying the generation during decoding, suffer from generating irrelevant contents (e.g., ``NQG+Nucleus'' generates a irrelevant ``morphine'' token).
+Enabling our QPP module helps generate relevant and diverse questions including ``Why", ``What", ``How", etc.